GfSE/SAF-Specification/stereotypes.md

 ## SAF_SFV04a_View
 ### Documentation

-The SAF LogicalInternalInteractionDiagram contains a Sequence Diagram.
-It documents the interaction between parts of the logical SOI.
+The SAF System Context Interaction Diagram defines a Sequence Diagram.
+It represents a refinement of a System Use Case.
-It contains
-* Life Lines typed by parts of the logical SOI
-* Synchronous or asynchronous messages representing the sequence of interactions between the parts of the logical SOI realizes Viewpoint [System Context Interaction Viewpoint](viewpoints/System-Context-Interaction-Viewpoint.md)
+It features life lines typed by roles from the System Context and messages representing the sequence of interactions between the roles of the addressed System Context. realizes Viewpoint [System Context Interaction Viewpoint](viewpoints/System-Context-Interaction-Viewpoint.md)
 ## SAF_SFV06a_View
 ### Documentation

-realizes Viewpoint [System Requirement Viewpoint](viewpoints/System-Requirement-Viewpoint.md)
+The SAF System Requirements Diagram is a Table containing System Requirements.
+It provides a constructs to represent text-based requirements and relate them to other modeling elements like Stakeholder Requirements. realizes Viewpoint [System Requirement Viewpoint](viewpoints/System-Requirement-Viewpoint.md)
 ## SAF_SFV08a_View
 ### Documentation